textpattern/textpattern.github.io/brand/editorial-style-guide.md

 Writing is a wonderfully varied craft.
 Doing it well hinges on knowing the audience, and the genre and type of writing needed; having a knack for syntax and diction, to say nothing of grammar; and having a set of guidelines like these at hand to spot check one’s progress.

-Good use of syntax (sentence structure) and diction (word choice) will make even the dryest topics and eye-glazing expository more pleasant to read.
+Good use of syntax (sentence structure) and diction (word choice) will make even the driest topics and eye-glazing expository more pleasant to read.
 Improve the readability of text by mixing sentence structures to break repetitive patterns and cutting needless words.

 ### Compound sentences